rollyourown-xyz/ryo-website-content/content/rollyourown/projects/single_server_projects/ryo-grav-cms/index.md

 ![Grav Page Configuration](Grav_Page_Configuration_1200.png)

+#### Synchronise with a git repository

+As a version-controlled backup for your content, or as an alternative method for managing content creation, Grav can be synchronised with a git repository.
+This could, for example, be a repository [on your own git server](/rollyourown/projects/single_server_projects/ryo-grav-cms/) or a repository at [Codeberg](https://codeberg.org/), [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/), [Bitbucket](https://bitbucket.org/) or any other online git service.

+To do this, create an empty repository on your git service.
+Then [install](#install-plugins) the [Grav git-sync plugin](https://github.com/trilbymedia/grav-plugin-git-sync).
+After installation, the plugin includes a wizard to walk you through the process of connecting to your repository.

+After connecting your Grav server with your repository, changes made via the Grav editor front-end are committed to your git repository and commits made via your git repository are synchronised to your Grav site.

 #### Manage site backups

 The site can be backed up using Grav's built-in backup tool.
 This can be found via the "Tools" option on the admin dashboard.